brady-aiello/Avengers-Android-App/README.md

 loop of re-navigating to the detail page whenever I pressed back.
 This is because the navigate-to state was being re-read (observed) every time we navigated back.
 The ```Event``` class I copied from Mitch Tabian, and allows me to consume a navigation event only once, which handles this issue well.

+SharedElementTransitions were also tricky.
+A lot of the difficulties with SharedElementTransition went away when I converted to DataBinding, and set the transition names in XML.

 ## Citations
 Many techniques used here I have learned in Mitch Tabian's Android courses, and GDE Lara Martin's Master-Detail approach